On an example of quiver DT/relative GW correspondence: Introduction

 \textbf{Example:} Let $Y=\PP^2$, $D_1$ a line and $D_2$ a smooth conic not tangent to $D_1$.
 Let $d$ be a positive integer.
 Taking $\beta=d \in \Z=H_2(\PP^2,\Z)$, the quiver $Q^{Y/D_1}_\beta$ consists of $2d+1$ vertices, $i_1, \dots, i_{2d}$ and $j$, and $2d$ arrows $\alpha_k \colon i_k \rightarrow j$ for all $k=1,\dots, 2d$.
 The dimension vector $\mathbf{d}(\beta)$ is $1$ on the vertices $i_1,\dots,i_{2d}$, and $d$ on the vertex $j$.

 This quiver is acyclic and so Theorem \ref{main_thm_0} applies.
-In this case, Theorem \ref{main_thm_0} reduces to the main result obtained by Reineke and Weist \cite{reineke2018moduli}.
+In this case, Theorem \ref{main_thm_0} reduces to the main result obtained by \cite{reineke2018moduli}.
 More generally, Theorem \ref{main_thm_0} gives a way to produce a large number of new examples, see Section \ref{section_examples}.

+We will in fact prove a more general version of Theorem \ref{main_thm_0}, involving higher genus Gromov-Witten invariants and refined Donaldson-Thomas invariants of the quiver $Q_{\beta}^{Y/D_1}$.
+The moduli space of genus $g$ stable maps in $Y$ of class $\beta$, intersecting $D_1$ in a unique point with maximal tangency and passing through $\beta \cdot D_2$ prescribed points, has virtual dimension $g$.
+We define Gromov-Witten invariants $N_{g,\beta}^{Y/D_1}$ by integrating $(-1)^g \lambda_g$ over the moduli space, where $\lambda_g$ is the top Chern class of the Hodge bundle.
+On the other hand, refined Donaldson-Thomas theory for quivers defines a Laurent polynomial $\Omega_\beta^{Y/D_1}(q^{\frac{1}{2}}) \in \Z[q^{\pm \frac{1}{2}}]$, refined virtual count of representations of $Q_\beta^{Y/D_1}$ of dimension vector $\mathbf{d}(\beta)$.

+\begin{thm} If the quiver $Q_{\beta}^{Y/D_1}$ is acyclic, then we have an equality of formal power series in $\hbar$: